Hounder-Co/seo-central-wp-lite/README.txt

 == Installation ==

-Install and start SEO Central in 3 simple steps.
+Install and start using SEO Central in 3 simple steps.

-1. Within your Wordpress admin dashboard navigate to the plugins page.
+1. Navigate to the plugins page in your Wordpress admin dashboard.
-2. Click the Add New button and search for 'SEO Central' within the plugins search.
+2. Click the Add New button and search for 'SEO Central' in the plugins search.
-3. Click Install then Activate to enable the SEO Central plugin to you site.
+3. Click Install then Activate to enable the SEO Central plugin on your site.

 == Post Activation ==